Pictured: Relief & Recovery Collection

 We use the whole hemp plant during our CBD extraction process (rather than isolating CBD) because this means that the molecules from the entire plant remain intact and the associated health benefits get maximized.

 We hope you’ve been able to take another important step along your personal journey of clarity about the hemp plant.
 After all, consumers are entitled to buy products that are best suited to what they’re looking for, not be confused by misinformation.
-So whether you’re looking for a nourishing hemp moisturizer or something to help with neck pain, there’s simply nothing quite like the confidence of knowing exactly what you’re buying, and what you’re not buying.
+There’s simply nothing quite like the confidence of knowing exactly what you’re buying, and what you’re not buying.